SevcikMichal/raspberry_kubeadm_cluster/README.md

 192.168.1.12
 ```

+### `inventory/fluxbootstrap`
+The inventory file specifies variables for bootstrapin flux.
+Use it to override default values in `roles/flux/vars/main.yaml`.

 ### `playbooks/cluster_setup.yaml`
 This is the main playbook that runs the roles for both control plane and worker nodes.

 ### Roles
 - **common**: Tasks that are applied to both control plane and worker nodes (e.g., disabling swap, setting up container runtime).
 - **controlplane**: Tasks specific to the control plane, such as initializing Kubernetes and configuring the master node.
+- **flux**: Tasks specific to setting up flux.
+These are run on the ansible control plane to test out connection to the cluster.
 - **validate**: Tasks specific to validate hosts.
 There are some assumptions in the later steps that would not work if the expectations are not met.
 - **workernodes**: Tasks specific to worker nodes, such as joining them to the Kubernetes cluster.